gardners/2014SE3/pracs/prac1.md

 *If you have no `.ssh/id_dsa.pub` run the command `ssh-keygen -t dsa` to create one (just keep hitting enter when it asks you questions).
 It will think for a few seconds, and ask you to confirm writing it to the file.*

-If you are having trouble finding the key file to paste into the web interface, run the following command:  `cat ~/.ssh/id_dsa.pub`
+If you are having trouble finding the key file to paste into the web interface, run the following command:  `cat ~/.ssh/id_dsa.pub`.
+You can copy it by highlighting using the left mouse button, and paste it into the browser using the middle mouse button.

 Once you have done all that, browse your new repository.
 There will be a box titled `SSH clone URL`.
 Copy that URL and use a command like: `git clone <that url>` from in your ~/se3 directory on lofty.
 That will clone your new repository onto lofty.
 You now have a local copy you can work on.